-Lawler Consulting were appointed as part of the design team to complete the full M&E design works for this transformative heritage project in the heart of Kilkenny, Ireland.
+Lawler Consulting was appointed as part of the design team to complete the full M&E design works for the butler gallery, a transformative heritage project in the heart of Kilkenny, Ireland.

 The new Butler Gallery which was developed by Kilkenny County Council, is a 10,000 square feet building in Evans’ Home on John’s Quay containing seven collection galleries, a large double-height temporary exhibition space, a learning center & a cafe.

 It was very important that the building be adapted for an appropriate use and in a sensitive manner.
 Kilkenny County Council’s commitment to adaptive reuse of historic buildings in the city while simultaneously improving the energy efficiency of these buildings is a key priority.